 - Soak tamarind in hot water and filter to extract the clean juice.

 - If you chose to use poppy seeds: Dry roast and grind poppy seeds to a fine paste.
 First powder the seeds finely, then add water and make a paste else your poppy seeds will remain coarse and you will get it in the mouth while you eat.

 - If you choose to use grated coconut, grind coconut with ¼ cup of water and extract the milk.
 Discard the pulp.
 Take care not to add too much water while grinding.

-- Heat a heavy bottomed wide pan with oil, add dry spices once you get an aroma, and add curry leaves and sauté.
+- Heat a heavy bottomed wide pan with oil, add whole spices once you get an aroma, and add curry leaves and sauté.